Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ### <a id="Stages"></a>Stages ###

 Stages are the principal parts of the Journey.
 They are defined as either a Person or a Process Stage and are design to show the complete health, congestion, count and Infrastructure state of a Pathpoint.
-Please note that under a single Stage you should only count either Persons (PRC Touchpoint) or Processes (PCC Touchpoint).

 The different stages of a Pathpoint, will allow you to see the business processes at a high level, and notice how for each commercial stage, different services and methods are presented at the system level.
 Based on business information, PathPoint previews latency indicators.